-The Costa Almeria Spain is located in the southern region of Spain and it is tucked into Andalucia’s south-east corner, between the Sierra Nevada mountains and the Mediterranean Sea.
+Costa Almeria Spain is located in the southern region of Spain and it is tucked into Andalucia’s southeast corner, between the Sierra Nevada mountains and the Mediterranean Sea.

-- Fabulous holidays in the Costa Almeria Spain
+- How to get to the Costa Almeria Spain

 - Cabo de Gata's Best snorkelling spot – Los Escullos beach